The Fibonacci numbers sequence (an infinite series) is defined by mathematicians as

 0, 1, 1, 2, 3, 5, 8, 13….

-The question arises, how do these numbers manifest themselves in nature, around us?
-What is their significance, their métier?
+The question arises, how do these numbers reveal themselves in nature, around us?
+What is their significance?

-There are numerous manifestations of the Fibonacci sequence in nature.
-Quite a few are listed at the University of Surrey mathematics web-site.
-The site explains Fibonacci’s problem of the multiplying rabbits that lead, in the year 1202, to his namesake sequence.
+There are quite a few manifestations of the Fibonacci sequence in nature.
+Many are listed at the University of Surrey math website.
+There it is explained how Fibonacci’s problem of the multiplying rabbits led, in the year 1202, to his namesake sequence.

-Although the logic behind that problem contains a number of flaws, it did introduce Fibonacci and his sequence to us.
-A real occurrence of Fibonacci numbers in nature can be seen in the bottom of a pine cone.
+Although the logic behind the problem contains a number of flaws, it did bring attention to Fibonacci and his sequence to us.
+A real occurrence of Fibonacci’s numbers in nature is seen in the bottom of a pine cone.

-Perhaps most inspiring is the occurrence of the Fibonacci numbers is seen in a sea-dwelling creature.
-The Fibonacci sequence, if visualized as a sequence of squares drawn in clockwise fashion (as in these images) can be seen to form a spiral.
-Compare that spiral with the cutaway shell of the nautilus.
+Perhaps most inspiring is the occurrence of the sequence in a sea dwelling creature.
+The Fibonacci sequence, if viewed as a sequence of squares drawn clockwise is seen to form a spiral.
+Compare that spiral with the cut away shell of the nautilus.

-The concluding, Part Three, of this series of articles will discuss the significance of these occurrences of Fibonacci’s numbers in nature.
+The concluding part three of this series of articles discusses the significance of these occurrences in Fibonacci Numbers In Art.